We have a wide variety of power wheelchairs to choose from. Some of the options to consider when purchasing a power wheelchair include:

 Mid-wheel drive power chairs are often preferred for indoor use, as they are the most maneuverable.

 This option is common for users who are less able to shift positions in the chair and relieve pressure when sitting.
-This function allows the user to tilt the seat backwards, shifting weight to the backrest and away from common pressure areas.
+This function allows the user to tilt the seat backward, shifting weight to the backrest and away from common pressure areas.

 Elevating power chairs